Gamebunn/Cream64_PC/README.md

 ## Notable Bugs/Crashes

-- Riding the elevator in the volcano in LLL will crash after a few seconds of riding it.
-For now, avoid taking it and follow the other path and fly to the second volcano star.
+While the current build may have most of these fixed due to removing the need of `EXTENDED_BOUNDS=2`, there's still the chance it could happen.
+Much less likely than before though!

-- Something about collecting the last two green rings on the floating islands causes issues after the star has spawned.
-Inconsistent right now but never hurts to be safe!
+- Riding the elevator in the volcano in LLL, or moving the camera too frequently while entering the volcano.
-- A reported moment after Eyerok pushes you away but also inconsistent.
+- Something about the camera position on the spinning floating islands in WF
-- The ski lift in Cool Cool Mountain may crash similar to the elevator in LLL.
+- A reported moment after Eyerok pushes you away.

-The current build may have most of these fixed but not 100% sure.
-Will update this when we know for sure.
+- Riding the ski lift in Cool Cool Mountain.

 ## FAQ